 Most foods do not interact with Biktarvy.
 Unlike some older HIV medications, Biktarvy has a straightforward relationship with diet — it can be taken with or without food, and there is no long list of banned foods.
-However, there are specific supplement types that can reduce how much bictegravir your body absorbs, and understanding the timing rules around these is clinically important.
+However, certain mineral supplements and antacids can reduce how much bictegravir your body absorbs, and how you space them from your dose depends on which mineral is involved.
 This page separates genuine interactions from common myths and gives you a clear, practical guide to eating and supplementing safely on Biktarvy.
 For the complete guide to prescription and OTC drug conflicts, see the Biktarvy drug interactions guide.

 The Core Issue: Polyvalent Cations and Bictegravir Chelation

 This is a supplement and antacid interaction — not a food interaction.
-The calcium in a glass of milk or a portion of yoghurt does not cause a clinically meaningful chelation interaction with bictegravir.
-The concern is concentrated mineral doses in supplement tablets taken at the same time as Biktarvy.
-Food-form calcium behaves differently to supplement-form calcium in the GI tract.
+The calcium in a glass of milk or a portion of yogurt does not cause a clinically meaningful interaction with bictegravir — partly because it comes with food, and partly because a normal serving contains far less calcium than a concentrated supplement tablet.
+The concern is concentrated mineral doses in supplement tablets or antacids taken on an empty stomach at the same time as Biktarvy.

 Foods Reviewed: What Is and Is Not a Problem